milligda/mern-mysql-passport-mvc-app/README.md

-# MERN (MongoDB, Express, React, Node) App with Passport user authentication
+# MERN (MySQL, Express, React, Node) App with Passport User Authentication

 ## About This Boilerplate